ThaddaeusWiedemer/FisheyeSPA/information.md

 Furthermore, different diagrams like e.g. class diagrams describing your software should be put here as well.

 ## code/data
 Put here all your raw and preprocessed data.
 In addition add data you've generated and which could be used as a new dataset for further work.
+Datasets reside on a different server drive for now, as they are fairly large.

 ## code/results
 This folder should contain everything you've generated.
 This includes for example plots for evaluation purposes and your best trained models.